Climate change in California: Megafloods

 A study published in Science Advances in 2022 stated that climate-caused changes in atmospheric rivers affecting California had already doubled the likelihood of megafloods since 1920—which can involve 100 in of rain and/or melted snow in the mountains per month, or 25 to 34 ft of snow in the Sierra Nevada—and runoff in a future extreme storm scenario is predicted to be 200 to 400% greater than historical values in the Sierra Nevada.

 Forest management

 Drought-surviving sugar pines around Lake Tahoe have been found among 129 million trees in California killed between 2012 and 2016 by drought and bark beetles.
 Thousands of seedlings descended from these trees are being planted south-facing slopes on the lake basin's north side with the hope that they carry genes that make them more resilient to drought, waning snowpack and other effects of global warming in the forests of Sierra Nevada.

-2022 IPCC report on climate change and mitigation suggests that California land management needs to consider the changing climate when updating their forest management practices especially when considering the massive amounts of wildfires the region endures.
-The report suggests that prescribed burning, a popular practice in land and fire management, may not have as beneficial results and often ties adds carbon into the air furthering the problem of climate change and wildfires.
+The 2022 IPCC report on climate change and mitigation suggests that California land management needs to consider the changing climate when updating their forest management practices, especially when considering fire management.
+In forests of the southwestern United States, climate change and fire exclusion management practices have led to increased severity of wildfires.
+Prescribed burning is an effective fire management tool that, when utilized in savanna ecosystems early in the dry season, has also been shown to reduce emissions.
+The results on whether or not prescribed burning also reduces emissions in forests are inconclusive and needing further study.